Canadian-Geospatial-Platform/geoview/docs/app/packages.md

 A react component can be a functional component or a class component [see](https://reactjs.org/docs/hooks-state.html) for more information on how to use each one.

-Below is a simple example of a funcational component that will add a panel to the viewer on the appbar that will have a counter as it's content
+Below is a simple example of a funcational component that will add a panel to the viewer on the app-bar that will have a counter as it's content

 ```js
 // counter.js